Partho Sen-Gupta: Career

 In 1993, he was selected to do a two-month summer workshop at FEMIS, the French film institute in Paris.
 During the workshop, he directed his first short film, "La Derniere..." based on Samuel Beckett's radio play Krapp's Last Tape.
 He was then awarded a three-and-a-half-year full scholarship to study film direction at the same school.

 During his film school years, he made four short fiction films Le Cochon, La Partition, Trajet Discontinu, and La Petite Souris which took him to different European film festivals and won awards.

-After graduation in 1997, he directed his first feature film Hava Aney Dey (Let the Wind Blow), which premiered at the Berlin Film Festival in 2004.
+After graduation in 1997, he directed his first feature film, Hava Aney Dey (Let the Wind Blow), which premiered at the Berlin International Film Festival in 2004.
 It was selected in many international film festivals and won awards.
 The film was part of the Global Lens 2008 series of the Global Film Initiative. and premiered at the MoMA NYC, in January 2008.

 In 2005, he made a documentary film The Way of Beauty on the Indo-fusion group Shakti which was released on the DVD in May 2006.

 In 2008, his new feature film project Sunrise, was selected among 30 other international projects at the 11th Pusan Promotion Plan (3 to 6 October 2008) at the Pusan International Film Festival.
 Sunrise was the only Indian project in the selection.

-Sunrise was completed and released in October 2014 and premiered at the 2014 Busan International Film Festival and numerous international film festivals, received awards and international critical acclaim.
+After funding was held up, and with his family relocating to Australia during filming, the film was eventually completed and released in October 2014, premiering at the 2014 Busan International Film Festival It was screened numerous international film festivals, to international critical acclaim.